CmdrSharp/hello-kate/README.md

 ## Environment flags
 - `basepath`: basepath to prepend to all endpoints
+- `tracing`: boolean to toggle Datadog tracing (enabled by default)

 ## Deploying with an ingress
 Hello Kate has support for deploying with an ingress.